 Pan size issues can actually trick people into thinking that bread hasn’t risen when it has.
-If you put your bread dough in a pan that is too large or is an unusual shape, then you might get thrown off.
+If you put your bread dough in a pan that is too large or is an unusual shape, you might get thrown off.

 Try to use the right type of pan for the bread recipe that you want to make.
 Many bread recipes are specifically meant for traditional bread loaf pans, and it’ll be easier to tell if things are going right if you use the recommended pan type.

 Think about the type of pan that you’re using and see if that could be causing your problems.
-If you’re using an unusual pan, then the dough could have risen without you realizing it.
+If you’re using an unusual pan, the dough could have risen without you realizing it.

 Can You Do Anything with Dough That Won’t Rise?

-If you can’t figure out what went wrong even after going through the information above, then you might need to start over.
+If you can’t figure out what went wrong even after going through the information above, you might need to start over.
 This doesn’t necessarily mean that you need to throw out the dough that you made, though.